Skip to Content

 The first batch of Great Blue Herons comes into the Vermont region in March (like mid of march moth), and some of them migrate in November (usually mid-November).
 Some of them start moving to Missisquoi Nation Wildlife Range in December.
 It is an uncommon bird found in some or scarce regions of Vermont.
 There are some regions like Valcour Island at Lake Champlain where one can find Great Blue Herons nests.

-They don’t need to live or are found near the water.
-They are found in many habitats, like near streams, swamps, lake shores, marshes, and other waterways.
-They are local breeders and do not like a disturbance in their near around regions, especially during the start of the breeding season.
+They don’t need to live or are found near the water and are found in many habitats, like streams, swamps, lake shores, marshes, and other waterways.
+The Great Blue Herons are local breeders and do not like a disturbance in their nearby regions, especially during the start of the breeding season.
 Their nest can be found in wooded swamps, sticks of tall trees, or some delicious trees

-They can also make their nest near ground distance or close to the water on wooded trees.
+Great Blue Herons can also make their nest near ground distance or close to the water on wooded trees.
 They are very tall; their neck is very long, and black color stripes are broad in size around the eyes.
-They are blue to grey and have long feathers around their neck, head, and back of their bodies.
+These Herons are blue to grey and have long feathers around their neck, head, and back of their bodies.
 They move very slowly, or they are motionless to get their food.
 But these slow-moving steps help them in catching their food to eat.
 Great Blue Herons usually eat reptiles, small mammals, birds, frogs, and fishes.

 Where can one find Great Blue Herons in Vermont?